sumbach/lkitching.github.io/_clojure_jvm/09_deps.md

 ## Aliases

 At different points of the development process, you might want to make additional dependencies available or add more directories to the classpath.
-This can be done by specifying _aliases_ with in the project `deps.edn` and supplying them to the `clojure` command where required.
+This can be done by specifying _aliases_ within the project `deps.edn` and supplying them to the `clojure` command where required.
 For example, during development, you might want to use [scope capture](https://github.com/vvvvalvalval/scope-capture) to help with debugging at the REPL.
 This isn't a dependency of the main application, so shouldn't be distributed with it.